 In the past, if you wanted to see in the dark, you would have to set something on fire, use the inefficient, white-hot filament of an incandescent bulb or settle for the humming, unpleasant glow of a fluorescent tube.
 And then came LED lighting – what’s the physics behind these highly efficient and long-lasting light sources?

 In a typical building the lighting uses about 10% of the electrical power requirement.
-The Institute of Physics building uses energy-efficient LED lights to lower the energy bill and minimise environmental impact by reducing carbon emissions.
+The use of energy-efficient LED lights can lower the energy bill and minimise environmental impact by reducing carbon emissions.